-Students who receive advanced approval from a faculty member to watch an in-person class session via Zoom due to illness or another compelling reason are not considered to be present for purposes of attendance, may not check into class via Qwickly, and will be marked absent.
+Students who receive advance approval from a faculty member to watch an in-person class session via Zoom due to illness or another compelling reason (not available for January Intersession courses) are not considered to be present for purposes of attendance, may not check into class via Qwickly, and will be marked absent.
 These absences count toward the maximum numbers of absences a student may accrue before being administratively withdrawn from the class.
 Students who check-in without being physically present during an in-person class will be referred to the Honor Code Committee.